Vegetable Stuffed Parmesan Potato Baskets

 VEGGIE FILLING

-• In a medium pan add olive oil, diced eggplant, pepper, mushrooms, oregano, salt, parsley, hot pepper flakes and water, cover and cook over medium heat until water has evaporated and veggies are tender.
-Let cool slightly then toss with 2 tablespoons of shredded firm mozzarella or Gruyere cheese.
+• In a medium pan add the olive oil, diced eggplant, pepper, mushrooms, oregano, salt, parsley, hot pepper flakes and water, cover and cook over medium heat until water has evaporated and veggies are tender.
+Let cool slightly then toss with two tablespoons of shredded cheese.

-• Fill with veggie mixture and serve immediately.
+• Fill with veggie mixture, sprinkle with extra cheese if desired and serve immediately.
 Enjoy!

 Nutrition